xqchen/activeSVC/README.md

 This project was started in 2021 and the latest version is 0.0.1.

+There are two demos in \test folder, which is python notebook and can be run directly.

 ## Why is activeSVC better than other feature selection methods?
 - Easy to use
 - Good for large datasets